The campus facilities of Middlebury College exist to support the College’s mission as a residential liberal arts institution of higher education.

 - For-profit groups or organizations: Generally, for-profit organizations or groups may not schedule events in the College’s facilities and grounds.

 - Employees of the College: College employees may submit a request to reserve College space for their personal use for a special event if the requested space is available and if the event does not detract services from other College sponsored events.
 Approval is required from the Department of Event Management.
-Effective October 2009, it is no longer possible for wedding rehearsal dinners or receptions to be held at any College facility.
 A facilities fee, reduced for employees, will be charged to the individual - consistent with the use of the requested facility.
 This special reduced-fee consideration is for employee personal use only, and does not apply to requests for space by a non-College group of which an employee is a member.
 In this case, the non-College group must submit a request through the normal process as described above in this policy.
 An event scheduled by an individual employee or other College-affiliated individual for personal use is considered a ‘non-College’ event, and is subject to the same requirements of this policy, and of the Black-out and Grey-out Period policy, as a non-College event.